How to Really Take Care of Your Eyes Over 50

 Even though everyone will be surprised with your Superman vision, don’t forget you can still occasionally say “no” when someone asks “Did you see that?”
 Just plead the fifth while munching on tasty carrot sticks and ranch dip.

 How do you take care of your eyes?
-What is your eyesight like in your 60’s?
-Have you found that your eyesight has improved or gotten worse and you have aged?
+What is your eyesight like in your 60s?
+Have you found that your eyesight has improved or gotten worse as you have aged?
+Please share your thoughts below.